-Signed into law by President Andrew Jackson on May 28, 1830, this act authorized the president to grant unsettled lands west of the Mississippi River in exchange for Indian lands within existing state borders.
+Signed into law by President Andrew Jackson on May 28, 1830, the Indian Removal Act authorized the president to grant unsettled lands west of the Mississippi River in exchange for Indian lands within existing state borders.

 Before becoming president, Jackson had been a long-time proponent of Indian removal.
 In 1814, he commanded the U.S. military forces that defeated a faction of the Creek during the Creek War of 1813-1814.
 After their defeat, the Creek Nation lost 22 million acres of land in southern Georgia and central Alabama.

 The following year, in 1815, and again in 1818, Jackson marched against the Seminole Indians in Spanish held Florida to punish them for their practice of harboring fugitive slaves.
 As a result of the attack in 1818, the Spanish government realized that it could not defend Florida against the United States.
 The following year, Spain sold Florida to the United States.

 In addition to leading the charge against some tribes, Jackson was also instrumental in negotiating nine out of eleven treaties between 1814 and 1824.
 They divested their eastern lands in exchange for lands in the west.
 Of those tribes who signed treaties during this time, they did so for strategic reasons – hoping to retain control over part of their territory, by ceding some portions; and to protect themselves from harassment by white settlers.

 As a result of these treaties, the Federal Government gained control over three-quarters of Alabama and Florida and parts of Georgia, Tennessee, Mississippi, Kentucky, and North Carolina.
 However, this “voluntary” Indian migration resulted in only a small number of Creek, Cherokee, and Choctaw Indians moving westward.
 Many others resisted the relocation policy and the Creek and Seminole waged war to protect their territory.